Frankyamoah/make-your-game-score-handling/ReadMe.txt

-Instructions for Running Game With Score Handeling:
+Instructions for Running Game With Score Handling:
 1. Ensure go is installed on computer and extension is on VsCode
 2. Type go run server.go database.go in terminal
 3. Run index.html with liver-server to run the game.